It was a masterclass in the art of storytelling.

 As mentioned in a recent blog, you can build your own storytelling skills by observing how masterful storytellers work their craft.

 Sites like TED.com are full of wonderful examples.
-And, as I was reminded at the Bay Area Council’s 2017 Outlook Conference, nothing compares to experiencing great storytelling live and in person.
+And, as I was reminded at a recent Bay Area Council Conference, nothing compares to experiencing great storytelling live and in person.

 Want to become a better storyteller?
 Watch this Harvard Business Publishing video.
 Looking for a fun, high-impact session at your next leadership offsite, sales kickoff, or annual all-hands meeting?
 Schedule a Storytelling Session with Mandel.
 Contact us to learn how.